Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 # }
 ```

-Official Documentation: [`Default`][Default]

 ### Hash

-Hashing as a concept is more complex than we'll go in to here, however, to keep it simple, in Rust there is trait that
+Hashing is the process of taking a (usually) arbitrary amount of information and distilling it into a fixed size of data.

+This is a one way process (kinda), but giving the same input will always give you the same output, and _that_ is pretty useful!

+There are lots of different ways to hash that are suitable for lots of different purposes.

-describes a type that is `Hash` which means that it can be "[hashed](https://en.wikipedia.org/wiki/Hash_function)", and
-another trait called `Hasher` which does the hashing.
+In Rust there is a trait that describes a type that is `Hash` which means that it can be "hashed", and another trait called `Hasher` which does the hashing, but these traits aren't for general hashing, in Rust they have a specific use.

-You _generally_ don't need to worry too much about this, but it is useful if you want your type to work as a key in a
-`HashMap` or similar data structure.
+You _generally_ don't need to worry too much about either trait, but `Hash` is useful if you want your type to work as a key in a`HashMap` or similar data structure.

-So long as your type is constructed only of other types that implement `Hash`, then you can derive it, though if you
-need more control than that, then you can of course implement the trait methods yourself.
-This might be useful if you
+So long as your type is constructed only of other types that implement `Hash`, then you can derive it, though if you need more control than that, then you can of course implement the trait methods yourself.

-want to skip over types inside your compound type that can't be hashed _BUT_ when using `Eq`, if `A == B`, then
-`hash(A) == hash(B)` must also be true.
+This might be useful if you want to skip over some of the types that make up your compound type that can't be hashed _BUT_ when using `Eq`, if `A == B`, then`hash of A must == hash of B` must also be true.

-> 😉 I've actually secretly derived `Hash` on some types in the code examples in this chapter just to test my code
-> behaves correctly.
-See if you can spot them and the associated tests!

 To derive it yourself simply use the derive attribute, and you'll be good to use it in a `HashMap`: